 Example

-How to check visa requirements for special cases and exceptions
+How to check visa requirements for special cases and exceptions?

 Not all visa requirements are straightforward.
 There are some special cases and exceptions.
-To check such special cases and/or exceptions, you must query IATA Travel Centre slightly differently.
+To check such special cases and/or exceptions, you must query the IATA Travel Centre slightly differently.
 I have provided a few examples below.

 Mexico: 180-day VISA-FREE entry for certain visa holders